Magic Jack Plus

 Cheap Home Phone Service Just Got Cheaper

-Regardless of the VoIP system you decide to use for your home phone service (ATT CallVantage, Vonage, etc.), you will save significantly over the ‘plain old telephone’ company – just makes you sure your Internet connection is adequate for the task.
-Your savings will be even more if you make use of Magic Jack or Magic Jack Plus as your phone provider.
-Know that you’ll be providing your own customer care, however.
-You may need to hunt for solutions online in blogs or forums, as Magic Jack provides very little technical help.
-If you’d rather not hunt online for answers, you can download an inexpensive eBook to refer to when problems occur.
+Regardless of the VoIP system you decide to use for your home phone service (ATT CallVantage, Vonage, etc.), you will likely save a significant amount of money over the ‘plain old telephone’ company – just makes you sure your Internet connection is adequate for the task.
+Your savings may be considerably more if you make use of Magic Jack or Magic Jack Plus as your phone provider – just be sure you’re willing to provide your own customer care by hunting for solutions online in blogs or forums, as Magic Jack provides very little technical help.
+The solutions are out there, but many users are unwilling or unable to accept service from a company that provides so very little customer service.
+Don’t consider it just your home phone service; instead, consider it an adventure.
 If it works well for you (as it has for many), you’ll save a fair amount of money over the years.
 If it doesn’t work for you, you’ll only have lost a few dollars trying.

 You can take that to the bank.